carlbolduc/seed/README.md

 2. Start the server:

-`./gradlew run'`
+`./gradlew run`

 3. Go to http://localhost:8080 and you'll see the website.

 ## Deployment

-1. To create jar ready for deployment, build the project:
+1. To create the jar file ready for deployment, build the project:

 `./gradlew build`

 2. Deploy seed.jar (located in app/build/libs) together with config.yml and seed.db to your server.
-Modify and use the seed.service file to manage your the seed application on your server.
+Modify and use the seed.service file to manage the seed application on your server.

 ## License